An Asian man said a firefighter attacked him. It sparked a reckoning in small-town Arkansas.

 She didn’t tell the council about growing up a town over in Rogers, where kids made fun of her last name at the time, “Yang.”
 She didn’t mention the White man who walked up to her at a coffee shop and called North Koreans “suspicious.”
 Other Arkansans had their own stories, from the children who threw rocks in elementary school to the couple who confronted them this year at the grocery store, saying they were “in the wrong country.”

-Racism was a fact of her life, Apple told the council, and that the past year’s violence had left her more worried than ever.
+Apple told the council that racism was a fact of her life and that the past year’s violence has left her more worried than ever.

 She posed a question for the city’s leaders: “What are you going to do to ensure that the Asian American community is supported through this?”